 Manual handling covers various activities such as lifting, pushing, pulling, lowering, and positioning loads, equipment or parts.

 Common tasks include lifting boxes or pushing heavy-wheeled loads up and down inclines.

 Manual Handling Operations Regulations (MHOR)

-The Manual Handling Operations Regulations (or MHOR work regulations) cover employers and employees.
+The Manual Handling Operations Regulations (or MHOR) cover employers and employees.

 The regulations state that:

 - Employers have a legal obligation to make a ‘sufficient and suitable’ review of any manual handling task to understand the level of risk.
 Any manual handling task that could pose the risk of injury must be subject to a full risk assessment.

 - Employees must take reasonable care of their health and safety in the workplace and communicate with their employers regarding any potentially hazardous manual handling tasks.